SiddyDevelops/SiddyDevelops/README.md

         <a target="_blank" href="https://github.com/SiddyDevelops/InstaStoryView">
           <img src="res/InstaStoryViewGIF.gif" height="650px" width="100%" alt="InstaStoryView"/>
         </a>
-        <p><strong>Library: </strong>The InstaStoryView is a custom Android library which is hosted on Jitpack.
-This library allows user to easily use the Instagram-Story like features in their Android Applications.</p>
+        <p><strong>Library: </strong>A custom Android library which is hosted on Jitpack.
+This library allows user to easily use the Instagram-Story like features in their Android Applications.
+All you need to do is add ImageURLs, ProfileURL and what you will get is a progressive and interactive story view in which you can pause a progressive story and move forwards or backwards.</p>
     </td>
     <td width="33%" valign="top">
       <h3>CustomLottieDialogBox</h3>